 - Request an IFP audit from University Advising Services.

+After your initial advising appointment, it is recommended you meet with an advisor at least twice per year--in September and in February.
 An academic advisor can help you better understand your current credits and how they apply to your chosen program so you can complete your degree in a timely manner and plan ahead.
-Advisors will provide course recommendations, registration assistance, and resources.

 Getting your courses preapproved ensures that the credits you earn will apply to your degree and eliminates the possibility of taking a course for credits you have already completed and fulfilled.
 It recommended that you: